kamilburda/batcher/docs/sections/Customization/Conditions.md

 If a group layer has a color tag, it will normally not be excluded.
 To also exclude group layers with color tags, click on `More options` and check `Also apply to parent folders`.

-#### Not Background

-*Only available for: Export Layers, Edit Layers*

-*Only available if `Insert Background` is added*

-Processes only layers that are not inserted as background via `Insert Background`.

-#### Not Foreground

-*Only available for: Export Layers, Edit Layers*

-*Only available if `Insert Foreground` is added*

-Processes only layers that are not inserted as foreground via `Insert Foreground`.

 ### Naming